JunIshikawa374/teched2025-XP266/exercises/ex1/README.md

 3. In the Build section, Keep MTA as Build Tool and choose `Java 21 Node 22` as Build Tool Version.
     <br>![](/exercises/ex1/images/job_build_stage.png)

-## Exercise 1.3 - Enable the Release Stage
+## Exercise 1.4 - Configure the Release Stage

 To enable the **Release** stage in your SAP Continuous Integration and Delivery job, you need the name of the node for the upload to SAP Cloud Transport Management as well as a service key to authenticate your pipeline against it.
 We will provide these values to you.